mozilla/addons-server/docs/topics/development/troubleshooting_and_debugging.md

 ## Debugging

-The Docker setup uses `supervisord` to run the Django runserver.
-This allows you to access the management server from a shell to run things like `ipdb`.
+You can access the management server from a shell to run things like `ipdb`.

 ### Using `ipdb`